 SEO (Search Engine Optimization)

-SEO refers to the process by which search engines “crawl” content to see how effective it will be to attract traffic.
-Search engines will assess several things on a website (such as keywords, tags, and link titles) and rank it for its capacity to attract organic traffic based on a variety of factors.
+“SEO” refers to the process by which search engines “crawl” content to see how effective it will be at attracting traffic.
+Search engines will assess several things on a website (such as keywords, tags, and link titles) and rank them for their capacity to attract organic traffic based on a variety of factors.